-Because the submeasure proposes to increase the minimum thermal efficiency for service water heaters between 1 and 10 MMBtu/h to a weighted-thermal efficiency of 90 percent (90%Et), the energy modeling is initially conducted for the prototypical building models with the total water heating capacity of that size.
-The large office prototype is the only one that can meet the capacity requirements.
-For other prototype buildings, the modeling was conducted for those building types that are expected to have some subset achieve the capacity thresholds.
+Because the submeasure proposes to increase the minimum thermal efficiency for service water heaters between 1 and 10 million Btu/h to a weighted-thermal efficiency of 90 percent (90%Et), the energy modeling is initially conducted for the prototypical building models with the total water heating capacity of that size.
+While none of prototype building meet this threshold, the modeling was conducted for those building types that are expected to have some subset achieve the capacity thresholds.
+The detailed analysis presented in Appendix A demonstrates how the percent of impacted statewide floor area was determined.
 The energy savings per square foot or unit are assumed to scale as building size increases.
-Because the incremental cost is based on a per Mbtu/h basis, these costs also scale as size increases.
+Because the incremental cost is based on a per MBtu/h basis, these costs also scale as size increases.
 Therefore, the cost-benefit ratios for prototype buildings are assumed to be consistent, even though the modeling was performed on prototypes below the size capacity threshold.
 Cost-effectiveness for larger buildings may be greater than smaller ones, due to increased savings for these larger energy users.
 The energy savings from this submeasure varies by climate zones.